Uzair-99/lab1Devops/README.md

 # lab1Devops
 Lab 1 for Devops 7th Semester
-This is a test repo
+This is a test repo"Main branc chages"